-Over the past 18 months we have worked with jurisdictions, industry and others to identify the most significant problems with the Heavy Vehicle National Law (HVNL).
+Over an 18 month period, we worked with jurisdictions, industry and others to identify the most significant problems with the Heavy Vehicle National Law (HVNL).
 A summary of what we heard can be found in the Summary of consultation outcomes.

 The Consultation Regulation Impact Statement (RIS) includes over 40 reform options to improve the HVNL.
 This set of workable policy solutions are the result of hundreds of submissions on this website and close collaboration with government and industry representatives, the police, the regulator and many others.